 Click on a link below to begin exploring this site.

-New book out about the C&I!
+Book about the C&I!
 Click here to order it from Amazon.

 A hopper comes home to Rexis - an old C&I hopper sat along a siding of the Knox & Kane RR for years.
 When the K&K's stuff was auctioned off, the hopper was bought and returned to Rexis where it would be repainted and eventually re-lettered.
 Denise Weber kindly sent some pictures, which are found on the page.
 2/20/10 - Added some more photos courtesy of Keith Burkey.
 Updated again on 8/13/11 with some pix I shot of the car with its new lettering.

 Some C&I odds and ends - a collection of things found on the web that I don't think I've used in any other pages on this site.
 Please forgive any duplications. :) Also includes a few non-C&I transportation-related things.
 There are some photos on this site that I found on usenet newsgroups which did not include any attributions; if you see one and know where it came from, let me know and I'll add it.

 Click the above herald to hear a Hancock Air Whistle, which the C&I used on its diesel locomotives.

 I donated my HO scale model railroad of the C&I (because I had to move) to the Alto Model Train Museum Association in Altoona, PA.
 (There are a few pictures of the original layout in my basement here.)
 I did keep some of my locos and rolling stock in case I decide to build another one someday...

 This is an "unofficial" site, constructed by a rail fan/model railroader.

 c.2022 by David Lewis (I can't believe it's been this long!
 Thanks to Trainweb for keeping it up!)